| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 Smallest Containing Quad Method or MX-CIF quadtree, with

+suitable modifications for a relational environment.
 A very brief overview of the approach

 is given here.
 The area covered by the application is